torstenk/stromschnellen/README.md

 As I understand it, Fred George envisioed the rivers to use a seperate channel from the rapid(s).

+## Orchestration vs Choreography

+Rapids and Rivers are an example of micro service [Orchestration](https://camunda.com/blog/2023/02/orchestration-vs-choreography/#what-is-choreography-arlk) .

 ## The adaptation

 ![img.png](img.png) T